SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

 ==========  ==========================================================================
 Date        Notes
 ==========  ==========================================================================
-2016-02-22  * Added information about how to conditionally compile code
+            * Updated for Swift 2.2.

-              depending on the version of Swift being used to the :ref:`Statements_BuildConfigurationStatement` section.
+            * Added information about how to conditionally compile code depending on the version of Swift being used to the :ref:`Statements_BuildConfigurationStatement` section.